teckcamp/teckcamp.github.io/privacy.md

 **<a id="The data we collect about you and how we use it"></a>3.
 The data we collect about you and how we use it**

-We store IP address, cookies, your device’s unique ID, page browsing history, ads you’ve viewed and clicked, searches you’ve made on site, approximate location, and any enquiries you’ve made.
-For registered members we also store username, first name, last name, email address; public discussions you may have on Meetup Mates Slack Channel; and a summary of decisions we’ve taken about you if we’ve reviewed your use of Meetup Mates Slack Channel for any reason (please refer to the Code of Conduct).
-Registered members may also have given us more data on sign up, such as their professional field, social media account link (used as a verification tool).
+For registered members we store username, first name, last name, email address; public discussions you may have on Meetup Mates Slack Channel; and a summary of decisions we’ve taken about you if we’ve reviewed your use of Meetup Mates Slack Channel for any reason (please refer to the Code of Conduct).
+Registered members may also have given us more data on sign up like favourite meetups in London.

-We store your email address to register you and contact you (if you have asked for email newsletters) and we store things such as IP address, cookies and device ID so that our systems recognise you if you return to Meetup Mates Website.
+We store your email address to register you and contact you (if you have asked for email newsletters) and we store things such as cookies so that our systems recognise you if you return to Meetup Mates Website.

 We don’t require your address when you view Meetup Mates content or register with the site, and you can use Meetup Mates fully without providing it.